JamesHRowe/tailwindcss-line-clamp/README.md

 ## Browser Support

-Due to `-webkit-line-clamp` not having wide browser support you may need to pair this plugin with a JS polyfill.
-I would recommend [webkit-line-clamp](https://github.com/LeMarck/webkit-line-clamp).
+`-webkit-line-clamp` is not supported in ie11.
+If you need to accomodate these users you may need to reach for a JS or server-side solution.

 Can I use: [-webkit-line-clamp](https://caniuse.com/#feat=css-line-clamp)